dojo/dojo.io/site/source/tutorials/1060_data_driven_widgets/index.md

 {% instruction 'Update the `List` to render a `TextInput` using the `value` and `onInput` properties.' %}

-Click the button below to view the solution.

-{% solution showsolution1 %}
 ```ts
 protected onInput(value: string) {
     this.properties.onInput(value);